schemedoc/guide/portable.md

 All Schemes have a fast startup time, or do they?

+## If you need Scheme to learn about programming

+Most compatible Scheme to work through SICP, How to Design Programs, ...

+Racket with its GUI as a first programming language?

 ## If you need a Scheme for a niche application

 Embedded systems